PocketGamer.biz is now regularly rounding up the most interesting games that are currently in soft launch.

 The sixth update kicks off a Chinese New Year season with a 5-star fire rooster character to unlock, improves the evolution ceremony, adds hints for building the best team, and tweaks the shop to make it easier to navigate.

-Developer: Backflip Studios Where: Hungary, Netherlands, Philippines, Singapore, South Africa Platforms: iOS Live since: 8 August 2016 Updates: (5), 7 January 2017
+Developer: Backflip Studios Where: Hungary, Netherlands, Philippines, Singapore, South Africa Platforms: Android, iOS Live since: 8 August 2016 Updates: (7), 8 May 2017

 If you enjoy the town-building aspect of Monopoly but hate the whole board game aspect of it, Backflip Studios have got your back with Monopoly Towns.